 85— Vendée (Capital [and largest city] : La-Roche-sur-Yon/ Area: 6,206 km(2,396mi ) / Population (2013): 655,506) — Part of the old province of Poitou, in the 1790's Vendée saw a major counter-revolutionary uprising, which was brutally repressed by the Republican Government.
 Vendée has remained a stronghold of conservative Catholicism, being notably home to Philippes de Villiers, traditionalist politician and founder of the "Puy du Fou" medieval theme park, the second most visited in France.

 Picardie (Picardy)Capital is Amiens.
-Despite having some identity of its own, each of its three département mostly falls under influence of the neighbouring régions:
+Despite having some identity of its own, modern picardy is (was, as of 2017) substantially larger than the old province of picardy, and each of its three département mostly falls under influence of the neighbouring régions:

 Provence-Alpes-Côte d'AzurSoutheastern part of the Country, its name is very often abridged as PACA (pronounced "paka").
 Besides the Alps, the Region is very touristic, especially the Côte d'Azur (the French Riviera) and Cannes for its annual Film Festival.
 The largest city in the region is Marseille which is France's second biggest city and famous for being the oldest French city (founded by Greeks merchants in the 600s BC), and the one with the most intense football fever − its football club notably has a long rivalry with that of Bordeaux.
 It is also the birthplace of many French rappers (most famously the band IAM and anarchist female rapper Keny Arkana).
 Other big cities includes Toulon, Nice and Avignon.
 Consists of: